VnumpyZ806/R_data_analytics/README.md

 are likely to churn
 - Machine_Learning_Report.docx to see the full Word written report on the basis of R analysis

-Please see some of the project visualisations below and decision tree analytics below
+Please see some of the key project visualisations and decision tree analytics below
 <img width="941" alt="image" src="https://user-images.githubusercontent.com/93555279/191345197-ec743f4f-e3bd-4ce3-8007-c6d2e4a6909e.png">